-Each student shall be responsible for their conduct from the time of admission through the actual awarding of a degree, even though that conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
+Each student shall be responsible for their conduct from the time of admission through the actual awarding of a degree, even though that conduct may occur before classes begin or after classes end, as well as during the academic year and between terms of actual enrollment.
 The Student Code of Conduct shall apply to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending.

 The following terms describe behavior that violates the Student Code of Conduct.

 The sale, use, distribution, consumption or procurement of alcoholic beverages by or for anyone who is not permitted to do so under applicable state or federal law.
 Possession of alcohol containers or any type of paraphernalia analogous to the consumption of alcohol by anyone who is not permitted to do so under applicable state or federal law.

 The University realizes that students who have been drinking alcohol may be hesitant to report a situation where they or another student requires medical attention due to fear of potential consequences for their own conduct.
 Any student acting in good faith who discloses any incident where a student needs medical attention due to alcohol intake shall not be referred to the Student Conduct Process for an Alcohol violation themselves.

 Any verbal or physical action committed against or directed toward a person or property that is motivated, in whole or in part, by a bias toward another person’s actual or perceived status with respect to race, religion, color, national or ethnic origin, age, sex, gender, sexual orientation, marital status, citizenship status, disability, genetic information, status as a victim of domestic violence or status in the uniformed services of the United States, or other protected characteristic.

 Failure to comply with specific emergency regulations and evacuation procedures for buildings on University premises.

 Failure to complete the sanctions imposed on a student pursuant to the Student Conduct Process.